 - Asks open-ended questions that create greater clarity, possibility or new learning.

-- Asks questions that move the client toward what they desire, not questions that ask for the client to justify or look backward.“
+- Asks questions that move the client toward what they desire, not questions that ask for the client to justify or look backwards.“

 This is fine, but it doesn’t fully illustrate the weight, complexity, and awesomeness of a powerful question.
 Paraphrasing Justice Potter Stewart when discussing hard-core pornography in a Supreme Court Case, it is not easy to define it well, but you know it when you see it.
 It’s the same with a powerful question; you know one when you get it asked.

 Coaches help their coachees get their insights through powerful questioning.
-Any person who has been at the receiving end of good coaching practice knows those aha moments when a coach asks a question that makes them think, look deep inwards, and learn something completely new about themselves.
-We don’t usually see some evident things about ourselves and our deeply ingrained beliefs because we are kind of sitting on top of them.
+Any person who has been at the receiving end of good coaching practice knows those aha! moments when a coach asks a question that makes them think, look deep inwards and learn something completely new about themselves.
+We don’t always see some evident things about ourselves and our deeply ingrained limiting beliefs because we are sitting on top of them.
 It is complicated for us to see them.
-But then comes a good coach, asks the right question, and zas!
-You see it.
+But then comes a good coach who asks the right question, and zas! you see it.
 Once you see it, you cannot unsee it, and after that insight, you can then move into defining actions that will get you closer to your goals.
-That’s the secret recipe for good coaching: listening, questioning, insight, action.
+That’s the secret recipe for good coaching: listening, questioning, insight, and action.

-In a world in which more and more answers are readily available, and as Kelly puts it, are “cheap and plentiful,” asking the right questions will be an increasingly important art.
+In a world where more and more answers are readily available and, as Kelly puts it, are “cheap and plentiful,” asking the right questions will be an increasingly important art.
 Scientifics, academics, and philosophers need to know what kind of questions to ask in their search for truth, but all the rest of us also need to know what questions to ask about ourselves and the kind of lives we want to live.
 A coach is best-suited to help you find those questions and start walking the never-ending path towards the answers.